recolic/microsoft-intune-archlinux/README.md

 - Cannot log into intune-portal: Terms of use error. we couldn't sign you in.

+Please check program output.
+It should be one of the following two errors:

+- Error calling IWS for Terms of Use: Unexpected failure: Internal Server Error

 On archlinux, if you get this error, please make sure your `/etc/os-release` is ubuntu.
 This is a sample:

 ```